|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Ukrainian / Slovak pagac (puh-GAHTCH) is traditionally served at meatless meals as for Advent, Lent and the beautiful Christmas Eve supper known as velija.
+Ukrainian/Slovak pagac or pagach (puh-GAHTCH) is traditionally served at meatless meals as for Advent, Lent, and the beautiful Christmas Eve supper known as velija.

-It is a flat bread with a potato or cabbage filling and makes an excellent vegetarian entrée.
+Pagac is a flatbread with a potato or cabbage filling and makes an excellent vegetarian entrée.
 Some people call this Slavic pizza.
+The name shares the same origin in Greek with focaccia, and like it would be baked simply in the fireplace or oven in eras past.

 - For the Dough: